-The proof of Kingswood's effectiveness can be seen in our alumni, now serving God in 25 countries, 10 provinces, 43 states, and over 13 denominations.
-Across North America and around the world, Kingswood graduates are known as hard working, committed, and well-prepared servants of Christ and His Church.
+The proof of Kingswood's effectiveness can be seen in our alumni, now serving God in 25 countries, 10 provinces, 41 states, and over 20 denominations.
+Across North America and around the world, Kingswood graduates are known as well-prepared servants of Christ and His Church.